Thinking of taking a personal loan? You’re not the only one.

 But if you take a fixed interest rate loan, which most personal loans in Singapore offer, you will only be affected if you need to refinance your loan during the original tenure.

-Suppose you borrow $20,000 with a UOB Personal Loan, whose interest rate is now at 1.85% p.a.
-You take a 4-year tenure, but 2 years later, you are out of a job and need to refinance your loan to lower the monthly payments to a level you can manage.
-Now, the best rate available is 4%, and you need to stretch the remaining loan amount out to a x-year tenure in order to lower the monthly payments.
+Suppose you borrow $20,000 with a Standard Chartered CashOne Personal Loan, which has an interest rate of 1.60% p.a..
+You take a 4-year tenure, but two years later, you face an income disruption and need to reduce your monthly obligations.
+The best rate available now is 4%, and you decide to refinance the outstanding amount over a 5-year tenure to keep payments manageable.

 If you struggle with repayments due to higher rates or changes in your financial situation, approach your bank early.
 In Singapore, banks may offer restructuring options, or you can seek guidance from MoneySense or the Credit Counselling Singapore (CCS).